mighty-gerbils/gerbil/doc/reference/foreign.md

 In the case of interfacing with a typedef'd anonymous struct, `struct-name` should be a symbol matching that of the C typedef alias, and additionally, `as-typedef` should be set to `#t`.
-This interfacing method may also be used with typedef aliased structs which are tagged (non-anonymous), where a scheme side foreign struct type is not needed.
+This interfacing method may also be used with typedef aliased structs which are tagged (non-anonymous), where a Scheme side foreign struct type is not needed.

 `members` may be ommited, in which case one treats the struct as opaque.
 Furthermore, all members need not be specified when not needed.